gil10101/Customer-Churn-Analysis-and-Prediction/api/IMPLEMENTATION_SUMMARY.md

 8. **`examples/api_client_demo.py`** - Client usage examples
 9. **`requirements.txt`** - Updated with FastAPI dependencies

-### Verification

-The implementation has been verified through:
-- ✅ Unit tests passing for core functionality
-- ✅ Integration tests for all endpoints
-- ✅ Error handling validation
-- ✅ API documentation generation
-- ✅ Docker build and configuration
-- ✅ Client example functionality

 ### Next Steps

 The FastAPI application is ready for: